P-Dhandar15/PLC_Ladder_Program/README.md

 # PLC_Ladder_Program

 These are **Ladder Logic Programs** created for **Programable Logic Controller (PLC)** using _**WinPro Ladder**_ Software.
-The Programs include simple projects like
+The repository includes simple projects like
 * Adder
 * Subtractor
 * Logic Gates